Anthony-Nolan/Atlas/README_ManualTesting.md

 - If the active, global HF set needs to be changed, upload a new file (ideally, with a unique name), and regenerate the test harness prior to running verification.

 #### Generating the Test Harness
-- After the pre-generation steps have been successfully completed, launch the API and call the endpoint: `POST /test-harness`.
+- After the pre-generation steps have been successfully completed, launch the local functions app and call the http function: `GenerateTestHarness`.
   - Per locus masking instructions for patients and donors should be submitted within the request body (see Swagger UI for request model and masking options).
   - If successful, the unique ID of the generated test harness will be returned in the response.
   - Total time taken to complete the request will depend on the masking requests made (MACs take the longest to assign).